 I have come across a number of people who did not know that they were doing awful things until they tried reality therapy.
 I would ask them to recount their past behaviors for self-evaluation and see if they were harmful to others.
 Once they realize it in reality therapy, they want to know how to make the correct choices and current behavior to become good.
 And while no two people are the same, the ideas on how to make a more fulfilling life are always similar.
 Reality therapy is a form of counseling that views behaviors as choices.

 If You’re Angry, Back Away

-When anger rules over you, it may seem genetically driven and easy to confront the person who made you angry and brawled with him.
+When anger rules over you, it may seem that the genetic instructions are driven and easy that you can automatically confront the person who made you angry and brawled with him.
 That behavior informs others who’s boss and that they should not mess with you.

 Despite that, good people don’t start fights.
 Instead, they back away and wait until they can control their behavior.
 Only when they are calm enough and have internal control to form coherent words that they speak up about their issues with the other person.

 Don’t Do What You Never Want To Experience